designBuildShipSoftware/clickable-label/README.md

 A blind user might want to hear all of the labels.
 With "for" attribute of the label tag, he/she might be able to get the purpose of the radio button or checkbox or input text area in less than 0.1 second.

-To understand why Web Content Accessibility is so important, check out this YouTube video:
+To understand why Web Content Accessibility is important, check out this YouTube video:
 Screen Reader Demo
 https://www.youtube.com/watch?v=2PMuBQ7LyOw&list=LLIgf-pzNAsP9iSQn0WgOs4g&index=2&t=3s